HCIS-Lab/Action-slot/README.md

 ## :fire::fire::fire: 3rd ROAD Challenge for Atomic Activity Recognition
 We provide the script to generate .pkl prediction file on the test set for the challenge on TACO.
-Please note that we use **both train_split and val_split for training**, and report the performance on the test set.
+Please note that we use **both train_split and val_split for training**, and report the performance on the val and test set.

 The script takes Action-slot as an example:
 ```